The Dullstroom Epic

 Lesson learned: price points matter.
 R150 a year for the Fly of the Month Club?
 Easy sell.
 R2,000 a year for the Dullstroom Epic?
 Not so much.
 It was a complete flop.
 We ended up refunding Mark Leipzig.

-As luck would have it again, Trevor—who’d been running my Dullstroom shop—had decided to leave the country with his wife, Pippa, and their kids.
+As luck would have it again, Trevor—who'd been running my Dullstroom shop—had decided to leave the country with his wife, Pippa, and their kids.
 They were off to England.
 That left a vacancy, so Mike took over the Dullstroom shop, which was part of Critchley Common—a charming cluster of shops just on the outskirts of Dullstroom on the Lydenburg Road.
-Gorgeous shop.
-All done out in cedar by the same cabinetmaker who’d built our kitchen.
+Gorgeous shop, all done out in cedar by the same cabinetmaker who'd built our kitchen.

-It got so bad that at one point, we knew we weren’t going to make wages.
-I reached out to Niels’ longtime friend in the UK, Robert Simpson, and explained the situation.
-Robbie asked, “How much does he need?”
-I said, “Half a million rand to cover wages.”
+It got so bad that at one point, we knew we weren't going to make wages.
+I reached out to Niels' longtime friend now living in the UK, Robert Simpson, and explained the situation.
+Robbie asked, "How much does he need?"
+I said, "Half a million rand to cover wages."

-Now, in hindsight, the loyalty Robbie had to Niels was astounding.
-I’d known Robbie growing up—we’d fished together at Three Falls many times—and I liked him and his wife, Sally, enormously.
+In hindsight, the loyalty Robbie had to Niels was astounding.
+I'd known Robbie growing up—we'd fished together at Three Falls many times—and I liked him and his wife, Sally, enormously.

 To his credit, Robbie wired the money within three days, and we made payroll.